ash-v/fabric-workshop/PowerBI/workbooks/Exploration.md

     ![alt text](/PowerBI/images/Exploration7.png)

 You can continue to explore and learn more about the data.
 You can also save and share such visual explorations with your colleagues.
 This is not covered in this tutorial.

+Next, you can go to [Report creation tutorial](/PowerBI/workbooks/PowerBIManualReport.md)